factsmission/psps/README.md

 ## Starting

 You need to get a GitHub personal access token.
-You can generate one under [Setting / Developer settings / Personal Access tokens](https://github.com/settings/tokens)
+You can generate one under [ Account Settings / Developer settings / Personal Access tokens](https://github.com/settings/tokens)

 On Unix